MOTOR VEHICLE POLICY

 1. Spaces marked VISITOR:

-- Parking is restricted to individuals who are not currently affiliated as an employee or student of Louisiana College.
+- Parking is restricted to individuals who are not currently affiliated as an employee or student of Louisiana Christian University.
 In addition, visitor spaces are not to be used by anyone registered on campus.

 2. Students must park in the ZONE designated by the vehicle parking permit.